danieljpetersen/drug-wars-terminal/readme.md

 This was the first program of substance that I managed to create.
 Looks like this was made on April 11th, 2009.
 I like how each drug got its own rng function.

-You have 30 days earn 1 million dollars by selling drugs on the streets of New York.
+You have 30 days to earn 1 million dollars by selling drugs on the streets of New York.
 Will you reach this pinnacle of success?

 ![Screenshot](screenshot.png)